 The city of Antwerp is one of the biggest port cities in the world and is located in modern-day Belgium.
 Rubens created most of his famous masterpieces here, including a work titled “The Assumption of the Virgin Mary.”

-In this article, we’ll take a closer look at this magnificent work of art that never left the city that Rubens lived and worked in for most of his life.
+In this article, we’ll take a closer look at this magnificent work of art that never left the city where Rubens lived and worked for most of his life.

 1. It was commissioned to decorate the high altar of an amazing church